- Why Is Camera Showing a Green Screen in Discord?

 Strictly speaking, Discord doesn’t need admin rights to run properly on your PC.
 However, this workaround has helped many to eliminate the green screen during video calls, so you might as well give it a shot.
 As long as you’re using the official Discord app, giving it elevated access rights shouldn’t harm your computer.

-- Hit the Windows key and type “Discord” in the Start menu.
+1. Hit the Windows key and type “Discord” into the Search panel.